Lflyeo/KGAICQA/README.md

 * You can run it in the [mynotebook](https://modelscope.cn/my/mynotebook) on modelscope for quick evaluation purposes.

 ### Dataset
-We provide the data to make it easy for the reader to reproduce our results.
+We provide the data to make it easy for the reader to reproduce our evaluation results.

 - [aikgs_123](Dataset/aikgs_123.json)